 Dutchbirding organized a Pelagic trip on Sunday, January 15th from Stellendam.
-Although the prospects were not favourable, we thought it worthwhile to go.
+Although the prospects were not favorable, we thought it worthwhile to go.

 With Alwin, Christian and Thijs was agreed that we would met around 7.15 am at the port of Stellendam.
 I left alone in the darkness from Uden.
 On the road was stopped for petrol and coffee and right on time I arrived in the harbour.
 Alwin and company had just arrived and they were not alone.
 The boat was fully booked which means there were 72 participants.
 The boat departed at 8 o’clock by appointment and it was too dark to see any birds.
 The time was filled with coffee and slowly it began to become lighter.
 There was little wind and there was little overcast, the weather seemed to be Ok.
 The first Gannets were seen and there were some pictures made.